“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Good luck, eh?”

 “Yeah.”
-Taylor pushed through the turnstiles and walked towards the train.
+Taylor pushed through the turnstiles and walked to the train.

 Thackeray relaxed, shoved his hands in his trouser pockets and leaned back against the turnstiles.
 Suddenly, he realized that he was missing something.
 Waving his arms, he called out, “Taylor!
 The key!”